fsschmitt/website/content/blog/cloud-native-monitoring-app-metrics/index.md

 ![Human vitals monitoring](https://dev-to-uploads.s3.amazonaws.com/i/w71l0ojys0gsi1ncbw3z.png)

-These metrics enable us (or doctors) to have a deeper understanding about the overall status of our (body) systems and identify certain thresholds on which abnormal behaviour can trigger an alert/concern.
+These metrics enable us (or doctors) to have a deeper understanding about the overall status of our (body) systems and identify certain thresholds on which abnormal behavior can trigger an alert/concern.

-For example, if our Body Temperature is above 38ºC (100.4ºF) we identify this symptom has having a fever which can have multiple root causes behind it (infectious desease, immonological diseases, metabolic disorders, etc.) but it helps us understand that something within our overall system is not within the "normal" threshold and should be investigated further.
+For example, if our Body Temperature is above 38ºC (100.4ºF) we identify this symptom has having a fever which can have multiple root causes behind it (infectious disease, immunological diseases, metabolic disorders, etc.) but it helps us understand that something within our overall system is not within the "normal" threshold and should be investigated further.

-Our applications are no different, exposing metrics about our applications such as response latency, error rate, number of cache miss, etc. allows us to monitor these metrics and understand whenever an abnormal behaviour is present and start investigating what the root cause might be.
+Our applications are no different, exposing metrics about our applications such as response latency, error rate, number of cache miss events, etc. allows us to monitor these metrics and understand whenever an abnormal behavior is present and start investigating what the root cause might be.

 # Exposing metrics